breakthatbass/misc./README.md

-# Data Structures and Algorithms
+# Remembrall
+### Things I want to remember

-Collection of data structures, algorithms, and other programs I regularly reference or want to come back to.
+A collection of data structures, algorithms, templates, and other programs I regularly reference or want to come back to.